17th Karmapa

 His first recognition of a tulku was of the Pawo Rinpoche, in 1995.

-At Tsurphu, he gave many teachings and empowerments holding audiences and blessing thousands of people everyday.
+Later, at Tsurphu, historical seat of the Gyalwang Karmapas in Central Tibet, he gave many teachings and empowerments, holding audiences and blessing thousands of people everyday.
 Then, he was to make a momentous decision.

 He arrived in India in January 2000 after a perilous journey, in order to be able to continue to benefit as many as possible.